Ashwary-Jharbade/Netflix-Clone/README.md

 ### Road map for building any project or project like Netflix.
 - Hit the original netflix url.
-- Now try to visulaize and understand the respective page high level basic structure
+- Now try to visulaize and understand the respective page basic structure on high level.
 - Use browser inspect tool to have proper understanding of the web page
 - Now desing the layout or flow diagram of the respective page.
-- Collect necessary assets which would be necessary to build the project.
+- Collect necessary assets which would be required to build the project.
 - Start coding the layout, you have desinged.
-- Try to document you code so that you could understand when you need to make changes
+- Try to document you code so that you could understand when ever you need to make changes
 - Host your project on open source platoforms or paid platforms to make it live.
 - Always showcase you work, seek feedback and update you code.